nrkno/core-docs/lib/readme.md

 ## Syntax highlighting

-Your markdown code can be automatically hightlighted by prefixing code blocks with the language extension, like we do with <code>```html</code>.
+Your markdown code can be automatically highlighted by prefixing code blocks with the language extension, like we do with <code>```html</code>.
 The docs uses [code-prettify](https://github.com/google/code-prettify) underneath, so check if your language is supported.